Kumitokiru/PlayNexus/README.md

-# Open terminal in your designatted folder and clone PlayNexus
+# Open terminal in your designated folder and clone PlayNexus